 How did you hear about CCCS?

-Years ago, when I was married, me and my ex-husband were trying to get our finances together.
+Years ago, me and my now ex-husband were trying to get our finances together.
 I went through a one-on-one homebuyer session in 2008, when I was trying to buy a house, but that deal fell through because of something on my credit report that came up three or four days before closing.
 It was during the time when everything got really different and things began changing with the requirements to buy a home.
 I decided to get all of my stuff together and take care of the problem on my credit report; it was an IRS debt.
 So it took me time to get that off and squared away.

 When did you first know that you wanted to become a homeowner?